mediasuitenz/bootstrap/README.md

         - download binary package from http://www.sequelpro.com/download
     - Postgres.app
         - http://postgresapp.com/
-        - add postgres tools to path by adding `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin` to your .zshrc
+        - add postgres tools to path by adding `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.5/bin` to your .zshrc (note that the version number in the path needs to match the version number of your PostgreSQL install)
     - Postico
         - `brew cask install postico`
     - heroku toolbelt (Command line tools for working with heroku projects)